sstelfox/stelfox.net/content/projects/hive/pages/security-model.md

 Each agent instantiation gets a transparent writable overlay filesystem.
 The agent sees a normal filesystem rooted at its project directory, but all writes go to a private overlay layer unique to that instance.
 The underlying project files are never modified directly.

 The overlay is snapshotable, making agent handoffs clean and reproducible.
 A QA agent can start in exactly the state a development agent left behind, even if the dev agent didn't commit their work.
-The snapshot captures the full overlay including in-progress changes, temporary files, and build artifacts.
 Two agents working on the same project in parallel can't step on each other's changes because each has its own overlay layer.

 ## Audit Trail